-Click Install to continue the setup.
+5. Click Install to continue the setup.

-The utility and drivers will install.
+6. The utility and drivers will install.
 This may take 1~2 minutes.

-After all the steps above, you will see the screen below.
+7. After all the steps above, you will see the screen below.
 Click Finish to complete the setup.

-After installation, the utility configuration page will automatically pop up as shown in the following figure and the icon Mill appear in your system tray.
+8. After installation, the utility configuration page will automatically pop up as shown in the following figure and the icon will appear on your desktop.
 To connect to a network, please refer to Chapter 3 Connect to a Wireless Network.